fintech-favie/FinTech-Journey-2026-300-days-/README.md

 - Developed a conditional logic engine to categorize user-provided metrics.
 - Transitioned from static dictionary storage to real-time functional output.
 - Focused on building a responsive utility script.
+## day 49 : 25 April 2026
+feat: Day 49 - Persistent Runtime with Control Flow Breaks

+- Implemented a 'while True' loop to sustain program execution.
+- Integrated a conditional 'break' statement to allow user-driven termination.
+- Applied input normalization to ensure robust command recognition.
+- Shifted from static execution to a continuous functional loop.